Top Medical Schools in Canada

 • Training setting: Montreal-based clinical network

-• Best fit for: Students confident in French academic and clinical settings
+• Best fit for: Students ready for full French-language medical training and practice settings

 Province